CBI-PITT/mesospim_utils/README.md

   overide_stage_direction: true # true, don't use stage direction for stitch/resample

   # Drive mappings for linux directories in WINDOWS OS.
-  # This is used for ImarisStitcher Resampling
+  # Retained for older Windows-based workflows; not used by the primary automated-method-slurm path.
   windows_mappings: #linux_path:windows_mapped_drive_letter:
     '/<path_to_mount_1>': 'i:'
     '/<path_to_mount_2>': 'z:'

   # Drive mappings for linux directories in WINE
-  # This is used for ImarisConverter to make ims files from .btf/.tif
+  # This is used only when converting a final fused output to IMS.
   wine_mappings: #linux_path:wine_drive_letter:
     '/<path_to_mount_1>': 'h:'
     '/<path_to_mount_2>': 'f:'